British expedition to Abyssinia: Ethiopian politics

-Tewodros had asked his wife, the Empress Tiruwork Wube, in the event of his death, to put his son, Prince Alemayehu, under the protection of the British.
-This decision was apparently made in fear that his life would be taken by any aspirant for the empire of Abyssinia.
-In accordance with these wishes, Alemayehu was taken to London where he was presented to Queen Victoria, who took a liking to the young boy.
+Tewodros and Empress Tiruwork Wube son Prince Alemayehu, was kidnapped and taken to London where he was presented to Queen Victoria, who took a liking to the young boy.
 Alemayehu later studied at Cheltenham College, the Rugby School and the Royal Military Academy Sandhurst.
 However, both the Queen and Napier were later concerned with the subsequent development of the young prince who became increasingly lonely, unhappy and depressed during this time.
 In 1879, the prince died of illness at the age of 19.
 He was buried near the royal chapel in Windsor with a funeral plaque placed to his memory by Queen Victoria.

 After the withdrawal of the British, fighting for the succession to Tewodros's throne raged in Ethiopia from 1868 to 1872.
 Eventually, it was Dajamach Kassai of Tigray, not least because of the British weapons given to him by the withdrawing Magdala expedition, who was able to expand his power and prevail over his rivals.
 In July 1871, he won the Battle of Assam, near Adwa, even though he had far fewer troops defeated his old rival Wagshum Gobeze of Lasta.
 Kassai had himself crowned Emperor of Ethiopia, taking the name Yohannes IV.